Church of Nigeria: Anglican realignment

 The Church of Nigeria was represented at GAFCON III, held in Jerusalem, on 17–22 June 2018, by a 472 members delegation, the largest from any Anglican province.

 Ordination of women

 The Church of Nigeria does not recognise the ordination of women to the priesthood or the episcopate.
 In 2010, then Archbishop Nicholas Oko permitted the ordination of women to the diaconate within limitations.
+However, the permission to ordain women as deacons was discontinued by 2021 according to Bishop Felix Orji; those women ordained deacons prior to the discontinuation are allowed to continue to serve.

+As of January, 2021, the Church of Nigeria was one of two member churches of the Anglican Communion that has ordained women as deacons, albeit for limited roles, but not as priests or bishops.
+Women are allowed to serve in lay leadership roles, including "synod delegates, parish church council members...wardens, lay readers, choir directors, and organists, among other leadership roles."

 Ecumenical relations

-In October 2009, the Nigerian church's leadership reacted to the Vatican's proposed creation of personal ordinariates for disaffected traditionalist Anglicans by saying that although it welcomed ecumenical dialogue and shared moral theology with the Roman Catholic Church, the current GAFCON structures already meet the spiritual and pastoral needs of conservative Anglicans in Africa.
+In October 2009, the Nigerian church's leadership reacted to the Vatican's proposed creation of personal ordinariates for disaffected traditionalist Anglicans by saying that although it welcomed ecumenical dialogue and shared moral theology with the Catholic Church, the current GAFCON structures already meet the spiritual and pastoral needs of conservative Anglicans in Africa.

+In 2025, the Church of Nigeria severed ties with the Church of Wales and Church of England, and declared they no longer recognised the leadership of Canterbury.